Habit Tracking

 Done

-The best habit tracker for non-daily habits.
-Done lets you set goals like '3 times per week' or '10 times per month' without punishing you for skipping a day.
-Perfect for workouts, journaling, or anything that isn't strictly daily.
+The best tool for non-daily behaviors.
+Done lets you set goals like '3 times per week' or '10 times per month' without punishing you for skipping a day perfect for workouts and journaling.

 PlatformsiOS